 Indirect discrimination is also against the law.
 This is when there is a rule or requirement that is the same for everyone but unfairly affects people who are pregnant or breastfeeding.

-Pregnancy and breastfeeding discrimination are against the law in the following areas:
+Pregnancy and breastfeeding discrimination is against the law in certain public places, including: